GlobalDemocracy_icon_png

 A UN Rapporteur on Democracy

-Democracy Without Borders supports the creation of the mandate of a UN Special Rapporteur on Democracy by the UN Human Rights Council based on this research and this policy brief.
+Democracy Without Borders helps coordinate the campaign for the appointment of a UN Special Rapporteur on Democracy by the UN Human Rights Council.

 An Alliance of Democracies